pinchbv/floor/docs/type-converters.md

 # Type Converters

+!!! attention
-⚠️ **This feature is still in an experimental state.
+    This feature is still in an experimental state.
-Please use it with caution and file issues for problems you encounter.**
+    Please use it with caution and file issues for problems you encounter.

 SQLite allows storing values of only a handful types.
 Whenever more complex Dart in-memory objects should be stored, there sometimes is the need for converting between Dart and SQLite compatible types.